cemc-oper/reki/README.md

 Please install cfgrib before using this engine.

-Read 850hPa temperature from a GRAEPS GFS grib2 file using `shortName` key `t`.
+Read 850hPa temperature from a CMA-GFS grib2 file using `shortName` key `t`.
 ( `shortName` is an ecCodes key. )

 ```pycon